 Yesterday Clover and I acted out mini-dramas on 42nd Street.
 Both of us dressed in the nines.
 Her skirt cut high to her thigh.
 We weren’t from the sneakers and jeans brigades.
 The pedestrians wondered who we were; a young blonde runaway and her protector.
-Anthony snapped shots of us.
-He seemed very pleased with the results.
+Anthony Scibelli snapped shots of us.
+He seemed very pleased with the results, even without printing the shots.
 We went into a peep show and the cashier allowed us to engage in various suggestive poses.
-The XXX shop’s customers voyeured with honest intent.
-One man was rubbing his groin.
+The XXX shop's customers voyeured with honest intent.
+One man rubbed his groin.
 Clover shut the door on everyone, including Anthony.
 We made out and groped each other.

 He headed home uptown to Harlem, hoping to fix his camera's shutter.